Please support JMAP by making a donation!

 Explain volume formulas and use them to solve problems

-G.GMD.A.1 Give an informal argument for the formulas for the circumference of a circle, area of a circle, volume of a cylinder, pyramid, and cone.
-Use dissection arguments, Cavalieri’s principle, and informal limit arguments.
+Provide informal arguments for the formulas for the circumference of a circle, area of a circle, volume of a cylinder, pyramid, and cone.

 Visualize relationships between two-dimensional and three-dimensional objects

-G.GMD.B.4 Identify the shapes of two-dimensional cross-sections of three-dimensional objects, and identify three-dimensional objects generated by rotations of two-dimensional objects.
+G.GMD.B.4 Identify the shapes of plane sections of three-dimensional objects, and identify three-dimensional objects generated by rotations of two-dimensional objects.
+Plane sections are not limited to being parallel or perpendicular to the base.

 Modeling with Geometry